“It always seems impossible until it’s done.” – Nelson Mandela

 - Experience working in a high-volume legal aid or similar environment.

-- Having lived a significant period of your life in San Francisco proper.
+- Having lived a significant period of your life in San Francisco proper, especially the West-side neighborhoods of SF.

-- We believe everyone is always learning.
-We financially invest in individual professional development for each staff member and provide many internal and external mentorships, coaching, and learning opportunities (conferences, workshops, etc.).
+- Internal advancement opportunities.
+We believe everyone is always learning.
+We write individual learning plans for each staff member and provide many internal and external mentorships, coaching, and learning opportunities (conferences, workshops, etc.).

 Open Door Legal is proud to be an Equal Opportunity employer.
 We do not discriminate based upon race, religion, color, national origin, sex (including pregnancy, childbirth, or related medical conditions), sexual orientation, gender, gender identity, gender expression, transgender status, sexual stereotypes, age, status as a protected veteran, status as an individual with a disability, or any other applicable legally protected characteristics.
-We also consider qualified applicants with criminal histories, consistent with applicable federal, state, and local law including the San Francisco Fair chance Ordinance.
+We also consider qualified applicants with criminal histories, consistent with applicable federal, state, and local law.

 We are committed to providing reasonable accommodations for candidates with disabilities in our recruiting process.
 If you need any assistance or accommodations due to a disability, please let us know at whitney [at] opendoorlegal [dot] org.